Flow-Scanner/lightning-flow-scanner-core/SECURITY.md

 ## Security Practices

 - Code is open-source and peer-reviewed by the community.
-- Vulnerabilities can be reported privately via GitHub security features.
+- Vulnerabilities can be reported privately via [GitHub security reporting](https://github.com/Flow-Scanner/lightning-flow-scanner-core/security).
-- Changes to the repository are scanned and reviewed before merging.
+- All changes are **scanned with Snyk** and reviewed before merging.
-- Tokenless Publishing with scoped npm packages and releases via GitHub Actions Trusted Publishing (OIDC).
+- Releases are published to npm using **GitHub Actions Trusted Publishing (OIDC)**.
+- Tags (`v*`) trigger automated `npm publish`, providing a full audit trail.

 ## Reporting a Vulnerability